Sanbroh/QHacks2023/README.md

 and hit run.
 After a few seconds of the ai working its magic, you'll be presented with a full slide deck for your idea, and a complete script to pitch it.
 <br>
-Lastly, try as many prompts as you can
+Lastly, try again with as many prompts as you can